yolapop/slate/source/index.md

 # Introduction

 Internal use only.
 All traffic through this API must be in HTTPS.
+TODO: make this [JSON API](http://jsonapi.org/format) compliant.

 # Authentication

-TODO
+TODO: make API key.

 # Hospitals